0xRose/Rose-Stealer_old/README.md

 #### 10/07/2023 - Following functions are not available at the moment: `getadmin`, `malicious` and `knightrat`.
 Our team is already working hard on solving these problems.
 #### 11/06/2023 - Almost everything is working, however, to compile you *must disable real time protection for windows defender*.
 #### Encoutered an error while building?
 Join our [Discord](https://discord.gg/)!
 You will need to send us both .log files which are created while building.
-### A multipurpose advanced discord token stealer which is using a beautiful UI.
+### A multipurpose advanced discord token stealer & injector.

 ## <a id="whatisthis"></a> What is this?